KmolYuan/Pyslvs-UI/README.md

 + **Dimensional Synthesis**: Kernel from three Cython algorithm API.

-Compatible with Python 3.4, PyQt 5.5 and above.
+Compatible with Python 3.4, PyQt 5.7 (for PyQtChart) and above.

 Cross-platform Development: Ubuntu and Windows OS